skycoin/skycoin/src/gui/README.md

 ## CSRF

-All `POST` requests require a CSRF token, obtained with a `GET /csrf` call.
+All `POST`, `PUT` and `DELETE` requests require a CSRF token, obtained with a `GET /csrf` call.
 The token must be placed in the `X-CSRF-Token` header.
 A token is only valid for 30 seconds and it is expected that the client obtains a new CSRF token for each request.

+A request rejected for invalid or expired CSRF will respond with `403 Forbidden - invalid CSRF token` as the response body.

 ### Get current csrf token